Kakalavala/deliciousdelights-info/README.md

 Any tea can be smelted to make Dried Tea, which is used for making Black Tea.

 To make you tea, you must make a tea bag first, then combine the tea leaf and tea bag in the crafting table.
 (Except Matcha - Matcha requires just an Empty Cup and Water.)
 Combine the tea bag with an empty cup and some water, and presto - you got tea.

+Fruits
+---
+Fruits can be found the same way you'd find vanilla apples, by breaking leaves.

+Vanilla
+---
+Vanilla can be found by breaking vines.